Corned

 2 cups diced corned beef (cooked)

-2 cups diced, potatoes (cooked and cooled) - about 3 medium size potatoes
+2 cups diced, potatoes (cooked and cooled) - about 3 medium size

 2 teaspoons Worcestershire sauce